revesz-peter/mtg-lounge/README.md

 1. **Card Search**: Search through the MTG card library using the search field.
 The search is responsive and the results are displayed in a grid format.
 2. **Advanced Filtering**: Users can filter the card library based on mana cost, set, and other attributes.
 3. **Drag-and-Drop Deck Building**: Users can drag cards from the search results into their deck.
 Cards in the deck are displayed in a condensed format.
+4. **Deck Export**: With a single click, users can copy their custom deck to the clipboard in a format acceptable for MTG Arena.
+This feature simplifies the process of importing decks into the game.
-4. **Responsive Design**: The application has a responsive design and can be used on various devices with different screen sizes.
+5. **Responsive Design**: The application has a responsive design and can be used on various devices with different screen sizes.

 ## Getting Started
 ### Prerequisites